 Passive voice considered dangerous.
 Who are the actors?
 Included in what?

-The Wide Bandwidth Channel subelement shall not be included when either the HT Operation subelement or the VHT Operation subelement is included
+The Wide Bandwidth Channel subelement shall not be included in the Neighbor Report when either the HT Operation subelement or the VHT Operation subelement is included in the Neighbor Report.

 Passive voice considered dangerous.
 Who are the actors?
 Included in what?
 Style: “when” is not germain.
 I think it means to say something like “A VHT AP in which dot11FineTimingMsmtRespActivated is true that transmits a Neighbor Report frame containing a Neighbor Report element that contains an HT Operation Element shall include a VHT Operation subelement in that Neighbor Report element.”

-When an AP in a VHT BSS has dot11FineTimingMsmtRespActivated equal to true and includes an HT Operation subelement, then the VHT Operation subelement shall also be included.
+When an AP in a VHT BSS that has dot11FineTimingMsmtRespActivated equal to true transmits a Neighbor Report that contains an HT Operation subelement, then the APshall also include a VHT Operation subelement in the Neighbor Report.

 Ditto Editorial comment about what is included where.

-When an AP in a non-DMG BSS has dot11FineTimingMsmtRespActivated equal to true and neither the HT Operation subelement nor the VHT Operation subelement is included, then the Wide Bandwidth Channel subelement shall be included.
+When an AP in a non-DMG BSS that has dot11FineTimingMsmtRespActivated equal to true transmits a Neighbor Report that does not contain an HT Operation or VHT Operation subelement, then the AP shall include a Wide Bandwidth Channel subelement in the Neighbor Report.

 Fine timing measurement procedure negotiation(#2164)(#3110)